7 South African Infantry Battalion: Angola Bush War Deployment

 1983: The July intake's training phase was shortened to accommodate a need to deploy a company for Operation Askari and Sector 10.
-This company would deploy with 101 Battalion in a reaction force role.
+The company would deploy with 101 Battalion in a reaction force role.

 1984: Alpha Company was stationed at Rundu for Reaction Force duties under the command of 202 Battalion for 6 months, whereafter they were posted to Nepara for a further 6-month deployment.
-After a period of leave they were posted back to Nepara for a third time, spending their 40 celebration on the 17/30 cutline in a fox camp (BF).
+After a period of leave, they were posted back to Nepara for a third time, spending their 40th celebration on the 17/30 cutline in a fox camp (BF).
 Members of this company eventually joined the 905/6 Reaction Force duties.
-Bravo company was also involved in operations to capture SWAPO radio operators using two modified Ratels fitted with radio direction-finding equipment named "Pointer" and "Spotter".
+Bravo Company was also involved in operations to capture SWAPO radio operators using two modified Ratels fitted with radio direction-finding equipment named "Pointer" and "Spotter".

 1987: August intake of 7 SAI's Alpha Company, was deployed to the operational area of Cuito Cuanavale, Angola, in 1988 under the command of a Captain G.P.
 Butler.
 Alpha Company consisted of five infantry platoons as well as an 81 mm mortar platoon and was deployed to the eastern side of the Cuito River (a tributary of the Okavango River) for a period of one month.
 During this time of deployment, various platoons were allocated as mechanised infantry (in Ratels) while the remainder formed a base camp sending out roving patrols in the area.

 After a month of deployment in Angola, the peace accords were signed and Alpha Company returned to a base camp in Rundu, South West Africa.